 In addition, Power Wind officially took over the Kaohsiung Sunny Bank Women's Football Team in March 2023.
 Power Wind is the first TWSE-listed company to own a football team.
-We have our professional football team, and the team enters for 2023 Taiwan Mulan Football League.
+We have our professional football team.
+This year, it has undergone a redesign of its identity and is renamed "ATTACKERS."
+The team enters for Taiwan Mulan Football League this year.
 In the future, the team's operation will also move towards a professional model, hoping to bring fans and spectators a better entertainment experience.